eltoroit/LDS_Interview/interview.md

 **READER:** Just when I was getting the hung of this, but plese continue...

 **EL TORO:** Let's go back to Apex and you make the query for 1 single record.
-The contact record but you bring information about the parent record.
+The contact record and you bring information about the parent record.
 The first example when we were getting only one record.
 Let's suppose and you want to edit both records.

 **READER:** OK, I am listening...